“The day o’ reckoning will soon be upon us. Heed these words sinners and repent! Death is coming… death!”

 Making a small half-shrugging gesture, Ann gave the busker a confused look.

-“He’s a banker,” said the busker with a suggestive half smile.
+“He’s a banker,” said the busker with a suggestive smile as he emphasised the word banker.

-Pulling her lips in to stop her mouth curling, she looked at the busker, whose face was already beginning to crease.
+Pulling her lips in to stop her mouth curling, she looked at the busker, whose face had already started creasing.
 Then, unable to restrain their mirth any longer, they both burst out laughing.

-“Hi, I’m Ann Falk,” she eventually said through her giggles.
+“Hi, I’m Ann Falk,” she eventually mustered through her giggles.
 “Would you like to join me for dinner tonight?”

 “Hmm,” interrupted the banker.
 “I’m not sure that would be a good idea-”